 - The tornado is headed this way!

-Each of these is said with a lot of emotion and that is what qualifies them as exclamatory sentences.
+Every one of these simple sentences is said with strong emotion and that’s what qualifies each single one as an exclamatory sentence.

 4. Interrogative Sentences